Search Results

 This course requires online exam proctoring.
 Students should have access to a computer or device with the following system requirements: Windows 10 or 11, or, macOS 10.12 to 12+, or iOS 11+, internet access, microphone, and a webcam.
 Room scans will be required for remote proctored exams.
 Proctoring fees may be required.

-- Lab Notes: Students enrolling in class 22634 must also enroll in the following lab:
+Lab notes: Students enrolling in class 22634 must also enroll in one of the following labs:

 Class 22635 held Online (W. Swenson)